igfarm/roFrame/README.md

 ## Features

 - Connection: Connects to Roon over Wi-Fi as an extension, so only a power cable is needed, and it can be placed where you like to see it.
-- Slideshow: Displays images from a local pictures directory when no music is playing.
+- Slideshow: Displays images from a local pictures directory when no music is playing in Roon.
+- Analog Clock: Option to enable clock display to intermingle or replace slideshow.
 - Roon Metadata: Shows currently playing track information (artist, track title, album art, etc.) for a chosen Roon zone.
 - Kiosk Mode: Automatically launches in a full-screen browser on Raspberry Pi OS (with optional display power management).
 - Lightweight: Uses a simple Python app and minimal services to run efficiently on a Raspberry Pi.